ROCm/hipBLASLt/docs/how-to/how-to-use-streamk.rst

 =========================================

 You can control The Stream-K kernel launch behavior using the environment variables listed in the following table.
+These variables apply to all GEMMs in an application.
 By default, Stream-K uses a model to predict the optimal grid size to use when launching a GEMM kernel at runtime.
 However, you can choose how many workgroups to launch a GEMM kernel with using the Stream-K settings below: